aicip/GCNMF-s2k/README.md

 ![Diag](blockdiag1.PNG)

+## HVAC_ORNL_UTK dataset for NILM ##
-For this experiment, the data was collected on the
-Oak Ridge National Laboratory (ORNL) Flexible Research Platform (FRP1).
+For this experiment, we collected the data at Oak Ridge National Laboratory (ORNL) Flexible Research Platform (FRP1).
 FRP1 was constructed to enable research into building envelope materials, construction methods, building equipment, and building instrumentation, control, and fault detection.
 Please see the data folder and ([The ORNL dataset details.](/data/ORNL_data_info.zip)) for details of all the collected data in different time spans during the year in FRP1 and FRP2.
 For getting the whole ORNL data please contact [Alireza Rahimpour](mailto:arahimpo@utk.edu).
+Please kindly cite our [paper](http://ieeexplore.ieee.org/abstract/document/7835299/) if you use this dataset.

 ###Demo###
 Run the [`Demo.m`](/Demo.m) to see the result of disaggregation algorithm on the AMPds dataset.